danielbodnar/awesome-stars/README.md

 ## deployment

+- [ray-project/ray](https://github.com/ray-project/ray) - Ray is a unified framework for scaling AI and Python applications.
+Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.
 - [dagger/dagger](https://github.com/dagger/dagger) - A programmable CI/CD engine that runs your pipelines in containers
 - [alpinelinux/alpine-make-vm-image](https://github.com/alpinelinux/alpine-make-vm-image) - Make customized Alpine Linux disk image for virtual machines
 - [jetpack-io/launchpad](https://github.com/jetpack-io/launchpad) - From Code to Kubernetes in One Step.